 Interested?
 Join online tutoring platforms that connect students from all over the world with online tutors.
-These companies may require at least a bachelor’s degree and a teaching license.
+These companies may require a bachelor’s degree and a teaching license.

-Once you’re accepted, you’ll be provided with orientation and training materials to familiarize yourself with how the system works.
+Once you’re accepted, you’ll be provided orientation and training materials to familiarize yourself with the system.

-Helping struggling students with their homework problems is another way to use your knowledge in academic subjects to earn money online.
+Helping struggling students with homework problems is another way to use your knowledge of academic subjects to earn money online.

 Micro-tutoring involves browsing homework questions posted by students, providing quality answers, and getting paid.
 Usually, student questions are related to math, computer science, law, writing, business and finance, physics, and chemistry.

 Get started by signing up for online micro-tutoring marketplaces.
-Sites such as Study.com and Studypool hire college graduates and students and connect them with those who have specific homework questions.
+Sites such as Study.com, CourseHero, Chegg, PhotoMath, and Studypool hire college graduates and students and connect them with those who have specific homework questions.

-Micro jobs are small, simple online tasks you can complete in a short time and get paid for.
-The small tasks are similar to those of freelance services, except that you’re not working on full-blown projects.
+Micro jobs are small, simple online tasks you can complete quickly and get paid for.
+The small tasks are similar to freelance services, except that you’re not working on full-blown projects.